qmk/qmk_firmware/docs/feature_stenography.md

 This function is called after a key has been processed, but before any decision about whether or not to send a chord.
 This is where to put hooks for things like, say, live displays of steno chords or keys.

-If `IS_PRESSED(record->event)` is false, and `n_pressed_keys` is 0 or 1, the chord will be sent shortly, but has not yet been sent.
+If `record->event.pressed` is false, and `n_pressed_keys` is 0 or 1, the chord will be sent shortly, but has not yet been sent.
 This relieves you of the need of keeping track of where a packet ends and another begins.

 The `chord` argument contains the packet of the current chord as specified by the protocol in use.
 This is *NOT* simply a list of chorded steno keys of the form `[STN_E, STN_U, STN_BR, STN_GR]`.
 Refer to the appropriate protocol section of this document to learn more about the format of the packets in your steno protocol/mode of choice.